maximeish/maximeish/README.md

 ### Glad you are here!

-I am a passionate full-stack software developer 💻 and UI/UX designer ✏️ willing to learn and work across technologies and domains💡I like to explore new technologies and leverage them to help solve real-life problems ✨.
+I am a passionate full-stack software developer 💻 and UI/UX designer ✏️ willing to learn and work across technologies and domains💡I like to explore new technologies and strive for better software solutions ✨.

 ### More about me:

 - 🤝 I'm looking to collaborate on web and mobile application projects
-- 💻 Motivated to explore new tech stack and apply new technologies
+- 💻 Motivated to explore new tech stacks and apply new technologies
 - 🌐 Here is my [portfolio website](https://maximeishimwe.netlify.app)
 - 📝 Checkout my [resume](https://drive.google.com/file/d/1d8quTroWHDxAmDvhr7J-LiWYdlWu_m56/view?usp=drivesdk) for an overview of my skills and working experience